Prescription Drug Fraud / Prescription Forgery Lawyer in Raleigh

 Are you currently under investigation or have you already been arrested for alleged fraud or forgery relating to prescription drugs in Wake County?
 Coolidge Law Firm can fight to have the charges against you reduced or possibly even dismissed.

 Our firm represents clients all over Wake County, including students at such colleges in the Raleigh area as the University of North Carolina at Chapel Hill (UNC), Duke University, Shaw University, William Peace University, Meredith College, Wake Technical Community College (Wake Tech), and North Carolina State University.
 Call (919) 239-8448 or fill out the form below to have our prescription drug fraud attorneys review your case during a free consultation.
-Do NOT talk to investigators without a lawyer present and STUDENTS do not talk to school officials without consulting an experience attorney who knows the special circumstances of being a student.
+Do NOT talk to investigators without a lawyer present and STUDENTS do not talk to school officials without consulting an experienced criminal defense lawyer who knows the special circumstances of being a student.